FIWARE/tutorials.Roles-Permissions/README.md

 An application permission is an allowable action on a resource within that application.
 Each resource is defined by a URL (e.g. `/price-change`) and the action is any HTTP verb (e.g. GET)
-- the combination will be used to ensure only permitted users are able to access the `/price-change` resource.
+- The combination will be used to ensure only permitted users are able to access the `/price-change` resource.

 Further advanced permission rules can be described using XACML - this is the subject of another tutorial.

 It should be emphasized that permissions are always found bound to an application - abstract permissions do not exist on their own.
-The standard permision CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/applications/{{application-id}}/permissions` endpoint
+The standard permission CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/applications/{{application-id}}/permissions` endpoint
-- as you can see the `<application-id>` itself is integral to the URL.
+- As you can see the `<application-id>` itself is integral to the URL.

 Permissions are usually defined once and set-up when the application is created.
 If the design of your use-case means that you find you need to alter the permissions regularly, then the definition has